 Additional living expenses, referred to as loss of use.
 If your home is damaged by an earthquake and it's determined that there is structural damage, you can expect to be displaced temporarily — and perhaps for a long time — while your home is being repaired or rebuilt.
 Additional living expenses coverage help cover the cost of temporary housing arrangements and may also help cover the cost of other related expenses, like the extra cost of eating out.

 Average Cost of Earthquake Insurance

-The cost of earthquake insurance can range between $0.50 for $1,000 of coverage up to $15 for $1,000 of coverage, with several individual or regional risk-based factors that can affect premiums.
+The cost of earthquake insurance can range from $0.50 for $1,000 of coverage up to $15 for $1,000 of coverage, with several individual or regional risk-based factors that can affect premiums.

 Not unlike your home insurance policy, some of the primary factors that determine premiums for earthquake insurance are the insured value of your home and the risk of a loss.
 Larger homes or homes that are more costly to rebuild may see higher premiums than those for smaller homes.
 The same may be true for homes in high-risk areas when compared to premiums for homes in lower-risk areas.

 Earthquake insurance premiums are calculated using a cost per $1,000 of coverage, with those costs affected by the region's risk of quakes, your home’s construction type or age and your home's insured value.

 Your deductible also plays a role in the cost of earthquake insurance.
 Most insurers use a percentage-based deductible for earthquake coverage, which means that if you have a covered loss, a deductible equal to a fixed percentage of your home’s covered value will be subtracted from your claim payment.